 In Linux, ASMLib provides the wrapper for managing the ASM disks.
 To identify the underlying physical device that the ASM disk point to, you can use the oracleasm querydisk command.
+In this blog, we will teach you how to identify the ASM device from ASMLib.

 The querydisk option will list the major and minor numbers that can be used to match the physical device.